 IGNOU DNHE Admission 2023-24

-IGNOU Diploma in Nutrition and Health Education Programme is a holistic package that provides opportunities for the learner to gain knowledge about nutrition and public health.
-It also enables learners to communicate nutrition and health-related information to the Community.
 The program aims to develop a knowledge base in areas of nutrition and public health, promote awareness about concepts and principles in communication and their application in nutrition and health education, and develop skills in playing the role of nutrition/health educators in the Community.

 IGNOU Diploma in Nutrition and Health Education Eligibility Criteria